 on Disneyland, in Simulations

-It might be that normal evolutionary pressures for metabolic economy enable tools to supplant the specialized—adult—body parts that they functionally simulate (and outperform).
+It might be that normal evolutionary pressures for metabolic economy enable tools to supplant the body parts that they simulate (and outperform).
 By extending the functions of specialized body parts, technology relaxes selection pressures for the maintenance of those parts.
 McLuhan called the process, "autoamputation."
 As a result of this dynamic, technological development and neoteny proceed hand in hand.

 The ability of tools to shape phenotypes finds a more formal theoretical foundation in the gene-culture coevolution model of sociobiologist Edward O. Wilson.
 Humankind was synthesized by "a sustained autocatalytic reaction in which genetic and cultural evolution drove each other forward," Wilson and colleague Charles Lumsden propose in Promethean Fire.
 "This largely unknown evolutionary process we have called gene-culture coevolution: it is a complicated, fascinating interaction in which culture is generated and shaped by biological imperatives while biological traits are simultaneously altered by genetic evolution in response to cultural innovation."

 Although Wilson and Lumsden tend to restrict their use of "culture" to behaviors, clearly the concept must include artifacts, implements, devices—technology.
 The notion of "epigenetic rules" that they use to link genes and social behaviors in a feedback relationship applies as readily to the linking of genes and the crafting and use of tools as it does to the linking of genes and social behaviors.
 In this view, a species that modifies its environment technologically—that is, one that constructs niches—becomes locked into an evolutionary feedback circuit in which it and its technologies mutually shape one another in a symbiosis.
 This kind of insight has inspired research among evolutionary biologists working under the banner of niche construction theory.

 Neoteny and technology feeding off each other—techneoteny—appears to be humankind's primary mode of evolution.
 Neoteny is an adaptation to the manufactured environment.
 This adaptation sometimes is called domestication.